Altes Museum, Berlin

 History and building

-Schinkel’s design carefully mixed various references to classical architecture, such as the frontal portico adorned with ionic columns and a large rotunda, clearly inspired by that of the Pantheon in Rome.
+Schinkel’s design carefully mixed various references to classical architecture, such as the frontal portico adorned with Ionic columns and a large rotunda, clearly inspired by that of the Pantheon in Rome.

-The museum’s building, severely damaged during the World War Two, was re-opened in 1966 after a major restoration.
+The museum’s building, severely damaged during World War Two, was re-opened in 1966 after a major restoration.
 In 2011, the museum underwent a complete renovation, after a design by Hilmer Sattler architects.

-The Altes Museum in Berlin, south facade; photo: Jan-Willem Reusink
+The Altes Museum in Berlin, south facade; photo: Jan-Willem Reusink (CC BY 2.0).

 Karl Friedrich Schinkel, The Königliches Museum (now Altes Museum), transverse section, 1825-1828